davidmeredith/devsGuidebook/devGuidebook.md

  	- Use non-blocking IO libs & APIs instead of blocking libs.
  	- Reactive Frameworks e.g., project Reactor.

-- For CPU Bound Tasks, the solution patterns include:
+-  *CPU Bound Tasks* have different solution patterns:

  	- Platform/OS/POSIX/Kernel threads (pthreads).
 These are good for numerical computations that don’t require (much) IO, such as ‘tight computational loops’.
 Note that platform threads are heavyweight and should be pooled for effective resource usage.
 For example, on Linux, each thread typically requires ~1MB of mem per thread – this is because they are controlled by the OS, and the OS has to be generic enough to handle a variety of use-cases, so 1MB was assumed to be a good default.
 Platform threads they are _very_ different from Virtual Threads in terms of how they are implemented.
 A platform thread is very similar to a process in terms of resource-cost, except that threads allows memory sharing between multiple threads while multiple processes do not share the same memory space.
 For multiple processes, you need some other mechanism to share state and messages between processes, such as a common memory-mapped file(s), filesystem, databases, and message brokers.
  	- Shared memory frameworks such as OpenMP which make multi-threaded programming simpler by avoiding low-level synchronisation primitives.